Helen Claire Hodgkins (Wright)

 1929 - 2011

-Claire Hodgkins, an internationally known violinist, teacher, chamber musician, and founder of the Jascha Heifetz Society, was born in Portland, Oregon the daughter of James L. and Viena H. Hodgkins.
+Claire was born in Portland, Oregon, on March 7, 1929, the daughter of James L. and Viena H. Hodgkins.
 She started violin lessons at age four with James Eoff and continued with Edward Hurliman, concertmaster of the Portland Symphony at age nine.
 She would later study with Boris Sirpo, when she was a student at Lewis and Clark College, and Jascha Heifetz.

 She began her career in the Portland area, where she played as concertmaster in the Little Chamber Orchestra and Portland Chamber Orchestra, both conducted by Sirpo from 1946 to 1960.
 In the LCO’s first tour to Europe in 1955, where they played in six countries, they created a sensation and received rave reviews.
 The sixteen members, all young women from fifteen to eighteen years of age, gave impeccable performances, playing their concerts from memory.

 In those years, Hodgkins was chosen from 500 applicants for the Brussels International Competition to be one of seven women to compete, along with thirty male contestants.
 La Libre Beligique praised her playing on that occasion for its "flawless accuracy, magnificent bowing, and superior tone quality."

-During these years Hodgkins also taught at four other Southern California universities, including Loma Linda University, La Sierra Campus, now La Sierra University, where she led the string program and the orchestra.
-When LLU launched the Blomstedt Conducting Institute in 1971, she served as concertmaster for the orchestra used during that program.
-She also scheduled a successful ongoing summer string workshop to coincide with the institute.
+Hodgkins also taught at four other Southern California universities, including Loma Linda University, La Sierra Campus, now La Sierra University, where she led the string program and the orchestra.
+When LLU launched the Blomstedt Conducting Institute in 1970, she served as concertmaster for the institute orchestra and as the program evolved, scheduled successful ongoing summer string workshops to coincide with the institute.

 In 1974 she founded the Little Orchestra of Loma Linda University, a select group of musicians that included musicians, physicians, medical and dental students, and others in the medical professions.
 The ensemble toured extensively on the West Coast and toured in Scandinavia in 1979.